CharlesAverill/Phantasia/README.md

 ## Tips
 - Pressing "m" on the title screen will switch between classic/remastered music.
 This will carry across sessions.
+- Pressing "c" in-game will change your overworld sprite.
+All 12 classes are supported.
 - Pressing "escape" will unlock the mouse
 - Damge IS happening when you're battling, both to you and the monsters.
 I just haven't messed around with the UI yet
 - The game autosaves your party's HP, EXP, and conditions at the end of each battle.
 If you want to save your overworld/subword position, press "i".